NJ Ballot -2026 Election Tracker

 Predictions: Who Has the Edge?

-Based on recent polling, social media exposure, name recognition, endorsements, and other factors, here’s our analysis of which candidates have the edge in the 2025 New Jersey gubernatorial election as of April 9, 2025.
+Based on recent polling, social media exposure, name recognition, endorsements, and other factors, here’s our analysis of which candidates have the edge in the 2026.

 Democratic Primary